vitgouveia/todolist/README.md

 # todolist
-To do list API rest in Java Spring
+To do list API rest in Java Spring, construido a partir do curso da RockeSeat.